john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 ---
 {% include JB/setup %}

 I love text-based games.
-They are usually a lot more unique and interesting than the average video/computer game.
-Maybe it is because the creators can spend all of their time focused on the content and the mechanics.
-Modern, big budget games take a huge amount of work: they have a 3D art department, a music team, a story board team, an accounting team, an HR team... you name it.
+They can be so much more unique and interesting than the average video or computer game.
+My theory is that the creators have more freedom to focus on content and mechanics.
+Modern, big budget games take huge teams: the 3D art department, the music team, the story board team, acounting, HR, you name it.
 All that stuff gets between the creator and the idea.

-> I also think movies where the writer and director are the same person tend to be a lot more interesting.
+> Similarly, I have noticed movies tend to be more creative if the writer and director are the same person.

-To be honest, I also love the idea that one day I could write a great text-based game.
-Without corporate backing, just me and a laptop.
+And, if I am being totally honest, I love the idea that one day I could write a great text-based game.
+No corporate back, just me and a laptop.
 It is theoretically possible that I could create some little game that a few people would love.
-Maybe.
+You know, maybe.
 One day.
 A boy can dream.

-The title of this post is a lie, these are simply favorite text-based games.
-All of these games have legions of fans.
+The title of this post is a lie.
+Really, these are just my favorite text-based games.
+But all of these games have legions of fans.
 They all did something new, or creative, or fun, and people love them.

-**All these games are free to play, right now!**
+**And all these games are free to play, right now!**

 ### Anchorhead